carpentries-incubator/hpc-intro/_episodes/13-modules.md

 install dependencies, compile, then start using our software.

 As an example we will install the bioinformatics toolkit `seqtk`.
-We'll first need to obtain the source code from Github using `git`.
+We'll first need to obtain the source code from GitHub using `git`.

 ```
 [remote]$ git clone https://github.com/lh3/seqtk.git